 A BMI of 18.5 or less is considered underweight, while a value between 18.5 and 24.9 is considered a normal weight.
-A BMI between 25 and 29.9 is overweight, and 30 or greater is considered obese.
+A BMI between 25 and 29.9 is an indication of overweight, and 30 or greater is a sign of obesity.
 For good health, you want to fall in the normal weight category.
 A higher BMI increases your risk of developing a chronic illness such as heart disease, diabetes or cancer.
 And having a BMI that's too low may pose a different set of health risks.

 Another Tool to Measure Health

 While BMI is a basic tool used to assess health, it's not the only one.
 The waist-to-height ratio is an even simpler way to help you determine your risk of disease.
 Additionally, the waist-to-height ratio may be better at predicting health outcomes than BMI, according to a 2012 review study published in Obesity Review.

 To determine your waist-to-height ratio, wrap a tape measure around your waist at your belly button.
 Do not suck in when taking the measurement.
 For good health, your waist measurement should be less than half your height.
 For example, at 5 foot, 10 inches -- or 70 inches tall -- your waist should measure 35 inches or less.